Aarp Logo Red

 Onwards to Osaka

-Today take the high speed bullet train to Osaka.
-On arrival embark on an orientation drive of the city before checking in to your hotel.
+Today take the high-speed bullet train to Osaka.
+On arrival embark on an orientation drive of the central city and your first glimpse of sights including the incredible Umeda Sky Building before checking in to your hotel.
 Enjoy the rest of the afternoon and evening at leisure.

 Castle in Osaka, Japan